Find Grad Schools

 • Water Systems Engineer

-In 2016, there was an estimated number of 303,500 jobs in the United States for Civil Engineer.
+In the United States, there were 303,500 jobs for Civil Engineer in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Civil Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.

 undefined